sboily/xivo-channels-bus/README.md

-Upgrade your xivo to 15.03.
+Upgrade your xivo to 15.03 minimum.

 Add a user in rabbitmq (example : user xivo, pass xivo)